CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 Lord Alabaster,

 Reports from my sources in Reddwall indicate that unknown individuals are en route to Tuntin.
-These individuals may be in the employ of the dwarves.
+These individuals may be in the employ of the molekin.
 If possible, apprehend them.
 If necessary, eliminnate them, but do not permit them to disrupt our operations.
 Ensure that any molekin maps within their possession are swiftly delivered to me.
 I am relying on you, Sylas.
 Do not let me down.
 ```

 In the event that Sylas is apprehended, Ulfric Warwinter takes measures to have the wizard confined within the townmaster's hall until safe transportation back to Reddwall can be arranged.
 The question of whether Sylas faces a trial for his crimes falls outside the scope of this adventure.
 The Black Spider is too engrossed in his own concerns to interfere with the wizard's fate.